YZ-social/yz-eth/README.md

 ## 🎯 What is YZ-ETH?

 YZ-ETH is a **real-time collaborative** educational and development tool that simulates a complete Ethereum blockchain environment without requiring any external blockchain connection.
 Using the Multisynq framework, all blockchain state is **instantly synchronized** across multiple users in the same session.
-It's perfect for:

-- **Collaborative Learning**: Multiple students can work together on the same blockchain in real-time
-- **Team Development**: Developers can collaboratively test and debug smart contracts
-- **Live Teaching**: Instructors can demonstrate blockchain concepts with students seeing changes instantly
-- **Rapid Prototyping**: Test contract logic with teammates without gas costs or network delays
-- **Educational Purposes**: Understand blockchain mechanics with shared, synchronized state
-- **Development Testing**: Debug contracts collaboratively before deploying to real networks
+It was created to demonstrate a realtime multiuser consensus model with minimal additional overhead.
+It is a fully functional Ethereum virtual machine running bit-identically on all participating systems.
+Users can seamlessly join the session at any point in the blockchain process.

 ## ✨ Key Features